 Create separate AD domains on-premises and in the cloud that are part of the same forest.

-Create separate AD forests in the cloud and on-premises, then connect the forests using cross-forest trusts or Windows Server Active Directory Federation Services (AD FS), which can also run in VMs on Azure.
+Create separate AD forests in the cloud and on-premises, then connect the forests using cross-forest trusts or Windows Server Active Directory Federation Services (AD FS), which can also run in virtual machines on Azure.

 Whatever choice is made, an administrator should make sure that authentication requests from on-premises users go to cloud domain controllers only when necessary, since the link to the cloud is likely to be slower than on-premises networks.
 Another factor to consider in connecting cloud and on-premises domain controllers is the traffic generated by replication.
 Domain controllers in the cloud are typically in their own AD site, which allows an administrator to schedule how often replication is done.
 Azure charges for traffic sent out of an Azure datacenter, although not for bytes sent in, which might affect the administrator's replication choices.
 It's also worth pointing out that while Azure does provide its own Domain Name System (DNS) support, this service is missing features required by Active Directory (such as support for Dynamic DNS and SRV records).
 Because of this, running Windows Server AD on Azure requires setting up your own DNS servers in the cloud.